bdelano/ftosupgrade/README.md

 * run `updatebin.py` to push your code version up

 ### notes
-* assumes your binary files are in a directory called '/tftpboot/Dell/', you can change this in `peconnect.py`
+* assumes your binary files are in a directory called '/tftpboot/Dell/', you can change this in `uploadbin.py`

 ## Running the upgrade script

-### Prepare the switches for upgrade
+### Prepare the Switches for Upgrade
 * opengear connectivity will be validated and will be listed in the prepare output
 * prompt will be compared between opengear and ssh to device
 * build directories to support pre,post and log files